-In this era of innovative education, there are plenty of buzzwords tossed around.
-Some trends fade out just as quickly as they appear and others stay around for the long haul.
-One of those that seems like it'll be part of 21st century learning for a long time is maker education.
-MakerEd often involves embodying many of the tenets from the Maker Movement and empowering students to design solutions, create collaboratively, and fail productively.
-And, since those values of maker learning are closely connected to 21st century learning experiences, the popularity of school makerspaces continues to remain high.
+In the current era of innovative education, we see plenty of trendy buzzwords.
+Some trends fade out just as quickly as they appear, but others stick around for the long haul.
+One such movement is Maker Education, which seems like it'll be part of education for the foreseeable future.
+MakerEd embodies the tenets of the Maker Movement by empowering students to design solutions, create collaboratively, and fail productively.
+Because the values of maker learning are closely connected to 21st-century learning experiences, the popularity of school makerspaces continues to increase.
 So, when it comes to starting a makerspace in your school, what are the most important things you need to know?

 Starting a Makerspace for Beginners

-Key elements to decide on when starting a makerspace.
+Key elements to decide when starting a makerspace.

-There's no recipe for starting a school makerspace but there are plenty of successful examples to study.
-Once they have a plan and mission for advancing student creativity and freedom of expression, educators can start gathering some resources.
-The budgets allotted for a school makerspace, however, will likely be fairly thin.
-In fact, they may only cover purchasing a few things, like 3D printers, so educators often have to make these funds count.
-And, to acquire additional items needed for innovation, they typically have to get creative.
+There's no recipe for starting a school makerspace, but there are plenty of successful examples to study.
+Once you have a plan for advancing student creativity through a makerspace, it's time to start gathering resources.
+The budget allotted for a school makerspace will likely be fairly thin, so educators have to make these funds count.
 Makerspace teachers routinely request community help in this regard.
-Whether it's rounding up old cardboard, acquiring donations of maker supplies, or finding various old materials for upcycling or repurposing, chances are someone is getting rid of something that would make a great makerspace tool.
+Whether it's rounding up used cardboard, acquiring donations of maker supplies, or finding various materials for upcycling or repurposing, chances are someone is getting rid of something that would make a great makerspace tool.
+Either way, leaning on the surrounding community can make a daunting beginning into an exciting adventure.

 The right materials and the right messages.

 People throw away useful makerspace materials all the time.
-That includes parents, school colleagues, and students themselves.
-One strategy could be setting up a separate recycling station in your school, allowing everyone to place materials that could be upcycled in there.
+One strategy to jumpstart your collection could be setting up a separate recycling station in your school for everyone to place materials that could be upcycled.
 It's also a great way to create buzz and spread key tenets of the Maker Movement.
-Along those lines, taking advantage of any maker communities is very helpful.
-There are makerspaces and communities in almost every major city, which could help educators in various ways.
-These people could come in for demos, talk about their experiences, and inspire students to use maker tools for good.
-And, this helps students develop their own maker mindset and see all the good they can do through maker projects as well as how they can impact the world beyond their school.
+Along those lines, taking advantage of a nearby maker community is also helpful.
+Almost every major city has a community of makers who could come in for demos, talk about their experiences, and inspire students to use maker tools for good.
+This helps students develop their own maker mindset and see the good they can do through maker projects to impact the world beyond their school.

 Design challenges when starting a school makerspace.

-In addition, regular themes and routines can help educators create a culture of ingenuity and a community of like-minded makers.
-Though they are, of course, still younger students, there's no reason they can't buy into this cooler way of thinking.
+Regular themes and routines can help educators create a community of like-minded makers.
+Even young students can buy into this way of thinking.
 One way to build camaraderie among students is by leading regular design challenges.
-These types of experiences help them move beyond simply designing the coolest projects.
-It's more about which individual or team can design a helpful solution with a lasting real-world impact, which is what maker education is all about.
-Plus, extending design challenges school-wide can simultaneously help in developing a school maker community.
-And, this helps in taking makerspace experiences up to that next level—showing students what's really possible through making.
+These experiences help them move beyond simply designing projects for a grade.
+Design challenges are more about which individual or team can design a solution with a lasting real-world impact, which is what maker education is all about.
+Extending design challenges school-wide can also develop a school maker community at the same time.
+This takes makerspace experiences to the next level—showing students what's really possible through making.

 students working with a robot after starting a school makerspace